Mortgage bankers Vs mortgage brokers: why use a mortgage broker?

 A mortgage broker can save you money

-We aim to make sure you never pay more than you need to.
+We aim to make sure you never pay a lender more than you need to.
 We do this by assessing your current financial situation, and making sure you’re on the right mortgage deal for your needs.
 If you aren’t, we work within your best interests to make a recommendation.
 We have access to over 90 different lenders, which gives us the flexibility to offer you a range of products.
-If one lender rejects your application, we’ll try another.
+If one lender should reject your application, we’ll try another.
 We can also tap into exclusive deals that aren’t available on the high street which, again, gives you more variety.

 They can also save you time